HBCSD Corruption

 Why hadn’t the school district already investigated the Agreement for Sale and Purchase of Pier Avenue School?
 Since 2004, school board members Lance Widman and Greg Breen were insisting that they knew all the facts about the Agreement for Sale and Purchase of Pier of Pier Avenue School and that were no provisions for district use of classrooms at the Community Center which was incorrect information given to the public.

-(3) “In June 1978, Prop 13 was approved by California voters which dramatically changed the funding of school districts from local property revenues to state funding based on caps of local revenue.
+“In June 1978, Prop 13 was approved by California voters which dramatically changed the funding of school districts from local property revenues to state funding based on caps of local revenue.
 Wealthier districts such as HBCSD were negatively impacted by this Proposition as income to the district began to decline.”

 Sale of Pier Avenue School to the City:

-“In June 1978, a conversation was initiated by the District “Land Use Committee” to discuss the property options.” (#4) Please see the entire write up in the Misinformation section for Lie#36.
+“In June 1978, a conversation was initiated by the District “Land Use Committee” to discuss the property options.” (#4)

-#4.
-This is a MISLEADING statement and contains INCORRECT information:
+(#4) This is a MISLEADING statement and contains INCORRECT information:

-#4.
-CORRECT INFORMATION:
+(#4) CORRECT INFORMATION:

 Proposition 13 was passed in June 1978.
-The Agreement for Sale and Purchase of Pier Avenue School was signed on February 28, 1978, three months BEFORE Prop.
+However, the Agreement for Sale and Purchase of Pier Avenue School was signed on February 28, 1978, three months BEFORE Prop.
 13 was passed.
 In addition, the negotiations for the Agreement started a year earlier in June 1977 when HBCSD sent the Resolution of Intention to Sell to the City.
 Prior to June 1977, HBCSD had been in discussion since October 1975 to sell or trade Pier Avenue School to the city.
 When the Agreement for the Sale and Purchase of Pier Avenue School was initiated and negotiations started in 1975, nobody knew about a future Prop.
 13. It is obvious that Proposition 13 had NOTHING to do with the sale of Pier Avenue School to the City.
 Why would the district and Pat Escalante lie about this?
 How would lying about a connection between Prop 13 and the sale of Pier Avenue School benefit the school district or the city?
 Didn’t anyone fact check Pat Escalante’s write up before it was posted on the district’s website?

-“Because the City purchased the property for under fair market value, a lease agreement was included as an integral part of the sale transaction” (#5) Please see the entire write up in the Misinformation section for Lie#36.
+“Because the City purchased the property for under fair market value, a lease agreement was included as an integral part of the sale transaction” (#5)

-#5.
-This is a CORRECT statement:
+(#5) This is a CORRECT statement:

 This statement is correct, except that the district OFFERED Pier Avenue School to the City below fair market value explicitly so that the district could retain use of classrooms, office and storage space when enrollment exceeded 1,266 students in the future.
 Please see Exhibit G, The Resolution of Intention to Sell and Prescribing the Terms Thereof.
 The lease agreement for future district use of the Community Center was spelled out in the Memorandum of Understanding (MOU), Article 4, that was included in the Resolution of Intention to Sell and Prescribing the Terms Thereof.

 NOTE: Page 5 of the Memorandum of Understanding, Article 4, Section 4.02 states: “The nature of this memorandum of understanding shall be construed as being analogous to a lease in that a part of the consideration for the District selling the subject property to the City for less than fair market value is the District’s right to use the subject property facilities without cost as more particularly set forth below; and, conversely, a part of the consideration the City is giving to the District, is allowing the District use of the facilities at the subject property as more particularly set forth below.”
-(TL-1977Jun13 MOU Sec 4.02)

-#6.
-This is a (PURPOSELY?)
+(#6) This is a (PURPOSELY?)
 INCOMPLETE and MISLEADING statement.

-#6.
-CORRECT INFORMATION:
+(#6) CORRECT INFORMATION:

-(6) “The MOU states that at the close of the 10-year period (1988) the district shall have the continued right to use the school for the purposes above at a “reasonable rent” in accordance with what comparable facilities are used such as classrooms, office space, storage, showers and lockers.” (#7)
+“The MOU states that at the close of the 10-year period (1988) the district shall have the continued right to use the school for the purposes above at a “reasonable rent” in accordance with what comparable facilities are used such as classrooms, office space, storage, showers and lockers.” (#7)

-#7.
-This is, again, a misleading statement.
+(#7) This is, again, a misleading statement.

-#7.
-THE CORRECT INFORMATION:
+(#7) THE CORRECT INFORMATION:

 Below is the exact wording from the MOU (article 4) that Pat is quoting in her statement above: